-Robin Bonifas, Fei Sun and Teri Kennedy have been appointed research associates at the University of Arizona Center on Aging.
+Robin Bonifas has been appointed research associates at the University of Arizona Center on Aging.

 Kristy Holtfreter was selected to participate in a Committee on Law and Justice, part of the National Academy of Sciences (NAS) panel taking place in Washington, DC in June of 2015.

 Dean of the College of Public Service & Community Solutions, Jonathan Koppell, joined a panel of experts at the Council on Foreign Relations to share perspectives on how to promote a culture of national service.

 Southwest Interdisciplinary Research Center Director Flavio Marsiglia has been selected as a recipient for the Google Award for Diversity and Inclusion.